NannyML/nannyml/docs/tutorials/setting_up/preparing_your_data.rst

 Providing metadata
 ==================

-Why is data preparation required?
+Why is providing metadata required?
 =================================

 NannyML can process any data used in supported models.
-It requires *model metadata* to assign a correct role to each column of the data set.
+It requires model metadata to assign the correct role to each column of the data set.
 You can provide a :class:`~nannyml.metadata.base.ModelMetadata` object that allows NannyML to make sense of your data.
 It allows you to specify what the :term:`model inputs<Model inputs>`, :term:`model predictions<Model predictions>`
 and :term:`targets <Target>` are for your monitored model.